 We know of seven cases: one involving a teacher at an elementary school and the other six at colleges and universities around the country.
+These relatively minor and rare cases are consistent with the evidence that we have gathered from six states on their not being any increase in insurance premiums for schools that allow teachers and staff to carry.
 (The CPRC earlier report on the revocation rate data for college-age permit holders is available here.)

-Keeping in mind that 25 states allow concealed handguns to varying degrees at K-12 schools, here is the case involving K-12 schools:
+Keeping in mind that 18 states have school districts with teachers and staff carrying concealed handguns to varying degrees at K-12 schools, there is only one accidental discharge case involving K-12 schools.

 The Associated Press has this story from 2014: